Wanted (2009 film)

-Wanted is a 2009 Indian Hindi-language action thriller film directed by Prabhu Deva and produced by Boney Kapoor.
-The film, a remake of Telugu film Pokiri (2006), stars Salman Khan, alongside Prakash Raj, Ayesha Takia, Vinod Khanna, Mahesh Manjrekar with Arvind Swamy, Govinda and Anil Kapoor making special appearances.
+Wanted is a 2009 Indian Hindi-language action thriller film directed by Prabhu Deva, who was the director of the remake of Tamil film Pokkiri (2007).
+Produced by Boney Kapoor.
+The film is a remake of Telugu film Pokiri (2006)', stars Salman Khan, alongside Prakash Raj, Ayesha Takia, Vinod Khanna, Mahesh Manjrekar with Arvind Swamy, Govinda and Anil Kapoor making special appearances.
 The soundtrack was composed by Sajid–Wajid, while the musical score was handled by Salim–Sulaiman.
 The cinematography and editing were handled by Nirav Shah and Sethu Sriram and Dilip Deo, respectively.

 The film was shot primarily in Mumbai, with songs filmed in Australia and other foreign countries.

 Wanted was released on 18 September 2009 to positive reviews from critics with praise for its cast performances, music, and action sequences.
-The film grossed around US$ 12 million.
+The film grossed around US$12 million.

 Plot

 In Mumbai, two rival gangs headed by Gani Bhai, a Dubai-based crime boss, and Datta Pawle commit extortion, contract, and coercion to take control of the city's land mafia.
-The newly-appointed DCP Ashraf Khan starts busting down crimes in the city.
+The newly appointed Commissioner of Police Ashraf Taufiq Khan starts busting down crimes in the city.

 Radhe, a money-minded rogue living with his friends in Mumbai, thrashes Gani Bhai's henchmen Genghis, as Pawle assigned Radhe a contract to thrash Genghis.
 Later, Radhe joins Gani Bhai's gang for monetary reasons.
 Radhe falls in love with Jahnvi, an aerobics teacher who lives with her widowed mother, Lakshmi, and younger brother Ballu.
 Sonu Gates, a software engineer, lives above Jahnvi's house and frequently tries to convince Jahnvi to marry him.
-Daulat Talpade, a corrupt senior inspector and Gani Bhai's informer, lusts for Jahnvi and is determined to make her his mistress despite Jahnvi's objections.
+Daulat Talpade, a corrupt Senior Inspector and Gani Bhai's informer, lusts for Jahnvi and is determined to make her his mistress despite Jahnvi's objections.

 Radhe's first assignment with Gani Bhai's gang is to eliminate Pawle's gang member, but the police arrive at the spot.
 Radhe engages the cops long enough for the others to finish the task and flee, where he also helps Jahnvi escape from Talpade.
 Jahnvi is impressed and befriends Radhe, where soon love blossoms between the two.
 When Jahnvi tries to express her feelings to Radhe, they are attacked by members of Pawle's gang, whom Radhe finishes off.
 Jahnvi is shocked to learn that Radhe is a gangster with no qualms about killing people.
 Later, Talpade arranges for some thugs to pretend to assault Jahnvi in order to force Jahnvi to accept Talpade's demands, since no family would accept her as their daughter-in-law.
 Radhe learns about this and thrashes Talpade secretly.
 Gani Bhai arrives from Dubai, kills Pawle, and meets Radhe to discuss the killing of a minister by blowing up a school.
 Radhe disagrees with the plan as it would involve killing innocents.